AraiEzzra/DDKCORE.SDK.PHP/readme.md

 ### Used

-Directory `examples` consists examples of the use of the library
+The `examples` directory consists the examples of using this SDK